mackovaKris/mackovaKris.github.io/Projects/MOTH/MOTH.md

 Inspired by Slender.

-Game created as a semestral project for Game Development course at Faculty of Informatics and Information Technologies of Slovak University of Technology in Bratislava.
+Game created as a semester project for Game Development course at Faculty of Informatics and Information Technologies of Slovak University of Technology in Bratislava.

 Made with Unity.